blackdog70/optiboot/README.md

 ## Device serial number

 **SN_MAJOR** and **SN_MINOR** are used to set a serial number for arduino device.
-Serial number is read-only can be inspected with new custom STK codes 0x92 and 0x93.
+Serial number is stored in EEPROM and can be inspected with new custom STK codes 0x92 and 0x93.
 Serial number is intended as unsigned int where SN_MAJOR is the MSB and SN_MINOR is the LSB.

 i.e. make ENV=sloeber atmega328_pro8 BAUD_RATE=19200 SN_MAJOR=1 SN_MINOR=1